AmaleedQ/fyi/README.md

 This will:
 1. Add `FYI.Application` to your supervision tree
 2. Create a migration for the `fyi_events` table
-3. Add a `/fyi` route scope to your router
+3. Print instructions to add the `/fyi` route to your router
 4. Add configuration stubs to your config files

 ### Installer Options